Artist in Residence Program

 The Kaplan Humanities Institute is proud to recognize and financially support working artists across the visual, performing, and literary arts.
 See bottom of this page for more details about the program.

-Vartan's residency is co-sponsored by the Middle East and North African Studies Program (MENA) and the Kaplan Humanities Institute.
+Kanouse's residency is co-sponsored by the Department of Art History and the Kaplan Humanities Institute.

 About the Artist in ResidencE Program